What Is the Prostate?

 Screening for prostate cancer is controversial.

-The American Cancer Society says men should talk to their doctors about the benefits, risks, and limitations of prostate cancer screening before deciding whether to be tested.
+The American Cancer Society says that, starting at age 50, men should talk to their doctors about the benefits, risks, and limitations of prostate cancer screening before deciding whether to be tested.
 The group's guidelines make it clear that prostate-specific antigen (PSA) blood testing should not occur unless this discussion happens.